-A 1974 horror/thriller novel by Peter Benchley.
-It was adapted into a 1975 film by Steven Spielberg - said film became one of the most iconic and beloved movies of all time, and invented the Summer Blockbuster in the process.
+A 1974 horror/thriller novel by Peter Benchley that was adapted into a 1975 film by Steven Spielberg, said film becoming one of the most iconic of all time and single-handedly inventing the Summer Blockbuster in the process.

 The last act of the book, however, is not so dissimilar, ending with Brody, the rogue fisherman Quint, and Hooper hunting down the shark aboard Quint's boat, though in the book Hooper dies and the shark's death is somewhat less cinematic.